 is referred to as false contouring.

 Region Free - A DVD player able to play DVDs from any region in the world.
-See our FAQ for further details.
+See our our unlocks page to DIY.

 Unblock - A DVD unblock or unblocker

 If you have any DVD additions you'd like to see on this page, or have further questions you need answered, e-mail us at firstname.lastname@example.org